dokutan/mouse_m908/README.md

 - Restart to get userspace access to the mouse via the installed udev rule

 ## Usage
-The settings are store in a file and applied alla at once.
-See example.ini
+The settings are stored in a file and applied all at once.
+See example.ini and keymap.md

 - Apply the example confiuration:
 ``